thewanrandiv/-infinite-loop-using-for-statement-in-java/README.md

 # -infinite-loop-using-for-statement-in-java
-This is a code for an infinite loop using if statementin java using jdk21
+This is a code for an infinite loop using if statement in java using jdk21